anacrolix/btlink/README.md

 ### Gateways

 Gateways are HTTP servers that serve according to the [Addressing schema](#addressing-schema).
 They will also intercept requests to domains with `_btlink` records and serve those via BitTorrent if possible.

+## Browsers

+### Chrome

+For once there appears to be no evil here.
+Next stop: Google stops maintaining Chrome.

+### Firefox

+Firefox appears not to support name constraints in CA certs (only tested in the root cert though).
+It will reject certificates if it tries to match a higher-level wildcard before the one that would pass (https://bugzilla.mozilla.org/show_bug.cgi?id=1728009).
+It seems to require ownership information (subject O and OU fields?) on issuer and leaf certificate.
+It also appears to need restarting to load certificates from the system keychain.
+It will establish http2 connections to proxies if allowed, which doesn't work.

+### Safari

+Safari will hang on proxy CONNECT attempts if they respond with `Transfer-Encoding: chunked` (https://feedbackassistant.apple.com/feedback/9578066, possibly not publicly viewable).

+### curl

+Does not appear to use the system keychain on MacOS.
+Passing `--proxy-cacert` and `--cacert` will let you specify a btlink CA file.